enspiral/handbook/stewardship_agreement.md

 Your steward looks after your relationship with the group, your one guaranteed point of contact.
 You and your steward can agree the scope of the role together.
 As a suggested start point, they should check in with you once per month to see how you’re going.

 [Loomio thread for this agreement](https://www.loomio.org/d/RIMCfuaT/).

+For information about how we implement this agreement, check the [stewarding guide](stewarding.md).